Our Catholic Faith

 Saint Anthony Catholic School is a VPK-8 school founded on faith, joined in prayer, and kept by God.
 Our Christ-centered approach provides for the spiritual growth and prosperity of our students where our students learn what it means to truly live and breathe their faith.

 Our Catholic Faith in Practice

-In addition to the infusion of our beliefs into all areas of academic study, our elementary and middle school students participate in ongoing faith practices.
+In addition to the infusion of our beliefs into all areas of academic study, our students participate in ongoing faith practices.
 By habitually practicing and connecting with our faith, we provide opportunities for our students to link their Catholic beliefs with their daily lives.

 Our Faith-Filled Practices